Häfele Group: Production

 Häfele produces fittings in four plants in Germany, since 1983 also furniture connectors sold under the brand name "ixConnect", and since 2009 also lift fittings branded "Free" and sliding door fittings under the brand "Slido".

 With effect from 1 September 2009, Häfele GmbH & Co KG together with Heinrich J. Kesseböhmer KG took over the lift fittings and sliding door fittings divisions of Huwil Werke GmbH and a production facility in Hungary re-branding the operation "FCC" of "Flap Competency Center" and the product line "Free".

 Company Structure

 Sales offices

 In addition to the headquarters in Nagold, there are ten sales offices in Germany.
 These are in Berlin (founded in 1995), Frankfurt am Main, Kaltenkirchen, Cologne (1991), Hanover, Munich (1985), Münster (2001), Naumburg (1990), Nuremberg and Stuttgart Airport (2012).

 Abroad, there are sales offices in Dubai (since 1998), Lahti in Finland, Marousi in Greece, Hong Kong, Bolzano, Zagreb, Maia in Portugal (1999), the Hungarian capital Budapest, Jönköping in Sweden (1999) in Kruševac in Serbia, and Dar es Salaam in Tanzania (2019).

-In addition to the existing shipping center in Nagold's industrial area "Wolfsberg", a second warehouse and shipping center was opened in Lehrte near Hanover in October 2019.
+In addition to the existing shipping centre in Nagold's industrial area "Wolfsberg", a second warehouse and shipping center was opened in Lehrte near Hanover in October 2019.
 In 2021, conversion work began on the "Wolfsberg" for the fourth high-bay warehouse to reinforce the Nagold shipping center.